Table of Contents:

 - Famotidine, commonly known by the brand name Pepcid or Pepcid AC, is one of the most common over-the-counter medications used in dogs and cats.

-- Famotidine and other H-2 blockers are useful in the treatment and prevention of gastric (stomach) and intestinal ulcers drugs because they prevent activation of this cell receptor.
+- Famotidine and other H-2 blockers are useful in the treatment and prevention of gastric (stomach) and intestinal ulcers because they prevent activation of this cell receptor.
 Other drugs with similar actions include ranitidine (Zantac®), nizatidine (Axid®) and cimetidine (Tagamet®).

-Brand Names and Other Names of Famotidine
+Brand Names for Famotidine

-- This drug is registered for use in humans only.
+- This drug is registered and FDA approved for use in humans only.

 - Veterinary formulations: None